 Men who have sex with men (MSM)

-Strategies such as self-testing have also been explored in China amongst MSM.
-One study found that 20% of MSM had used self-testing kits for HIV.
-The increased use of self-testing kits was also greatly correlated with factors such as the individual being married, having a recent HIV test and if they had engaged in anal sex.10 It is clear that the HIV epidemic among MSM is concerning in China but more targeted prevention strategies for this affected population will enable a more effective response that meets this groups’ needs.
+Strategies such as self-testing have also been explored in China amongst men who have sex with men.
+A 2014 study found 20% had used self-testing kits for HIV.
+The increased use of self-testing kits greatly correlated with factors such as the individual being married, having a recent HIV test and if they had engaged in anal sex.13 It is clear that the HIV epidemic among men who have sex with men is concerning in China but more targeted prevention strategies for this affected population will enable a more effective response that meets this group’s needs.

 Understanding the main mode of transmission amongst this population is crucial to providing effective support and services.
-It has been found that the majority of young people infected are male (95%), and 70% of those infections have been among young MSM.12 It is therefore vital that HIV services and education are tailored to younger generations and key affected groups within these younger populations.
+It has been found that the majority of young people infected are male (95%), and 70% of those infections have been among young men who have sex with men.15 It is therefore vital that HIV services and education are tailored to younger generations and key affected groups within these younger populations.

 People who inject drugs (PWID)

-HIV testing and counselling (VCT) in China
+HIV testing and counselling (HTC) in China

 HIV prevention in China

-HIV prevention programmes have consistently developed across the country in last decade.23 Reducing sexual transmission of HIV has largely been tailored to the key affected populations at greater risk to HIV.
-National prevention efforts have also focused on serodiscordant couples, providing treatment for the infected spouse, condom promotion and HIV testing.
-Between 2010 and 2013, the level of transmission between serodiscordant couples dropped by 57%.24
+HIV prevention programmes have consistently developed across the country in the last decade.29 Reducing sexual transmission of HIV has largely been tailored to the key affected populations at greater risk of HIV.
+In 2014, large-scale publicity campaigns and education activities focused on migrant workers, teenagers and women.30

 Prevention of mother-to-child transmission (PMTCT)